21moracchi/GraphFlow/README.md

-# MODULE NAME
+# GraphFlow

-ProxyFlow is a Python model to simulate groundwater contaminant transport with graph-based methods.
+GraphFlow is a Python model to simulate groundwater contaminant transport with graph-based methods.

 ## Versions used by the author